SANCTION GUIDELINES

 -

-Attempts to conceal or unwilling to admit to the offence
+Attempts to conceal involvement or unwillingness to admit the offence

 Factors reducing seriousness or reflecting personal mitigation